Cottage Pie or Shepherds pie? What's the difference?

 - 1 cup Parmesan or Aged Cheddar cheese

 - Heat a cast iron pot over medium heat.
-Add 1 tsp of oil and a enough meat to cover most of the bottom without overcrowding.
+Add 1 teaspoon of oil and a enough meat to cover most of the bottom without overcrowding.
 Stir occasionally till all the meat is browned.
 Remove the meat from the pot and place in a clean bowl- then set aside.
-Repeat with another tsp of oil and meat till all the the meat is browned.
+Repeat with another teaspoon of oil and meat till all the the meat is browned.

 - Once the last of the meat is removed add any remaining oil and the onion.
 Saute this until the onion begins to soften, then add in the garlic.
 Saute for a minute and then de-glaze the pot with the red wine.
 Use a wooden spoon or rubber spatula to scrape away the brown bits from the walls of the pot.